 - employment relocation allowances received by an employee

-- foreign employment income received by resident employees (specific time periods applicable)
+- foreign employment income received by resident employees up to ZAR 1.25 million (specific time periods applicable)

 - bona fide scholarships and bursaries